OctoPrint/plugins.octoprint.org/_plugins/pushover.md

 When your job is finished or is failed OctoPrint will send a notification to Pushover.
 You can configure the sound or priority of the messages.

+This plugin supports the following features/events

+- Send notifications on an interval (percent or time)
+- Include a capture of your camera with your notifications
+- Temperature reached
+- Print done
+- After first couple of layer
+- Print Failed
+- Print Started
+- Printer is Waiting
+- Printer Shutdown
+- Print Paused
+- Alert Event (M300)
+- Panic Event (M112)
+- Error Event
+- Limit to specific devices